Economic depression: Long Depression

-Starting with the adoption of the gold standard in Britain and the United States, the Long Depression (1873–1896) was indeed longer than what is now referred to as the Great Depression, but shallower in some sectors.
+Starting with the adoption of the gold standard in Britain and the United States, the Long Depression (1873–1896) was longer than what is now referred to as the Great Depression, but shallower in some sectors.
 Many who lived through it regarded it to have been worse than the 1930s depression at times.
 It was known as "the Great Depression" until the 1930s.